 - 2009 Fellow of the Institute of Electrical and Electronics Engineers (IEEE)

-- IEEE Distinguished Lecturer for the IEEE Communication Society and IEEE Vehicular Technology Society
+- IEEE Distinguished Lecturer for the IEEE Communication Society, the IEEE Vehicular Technology Society, and the IEEE Aerospace and Electronic Systems Society

-- Member for several times in the annual Thomson ISI Web of Knowledge list of Highly Cited Researchers
+- Member for several times in the annual (i) Thomson ISI/Clarivate Web of Knowledge list of Highly Cited Researchers and (ii) AMiner list of the AI 2000 Most Influential Scholars in the area of Internet of Things

-- Shanghai Ranking/Elsevier list of Most Cited Researchers
+- Member of the Shanghai Ranking/Elsevier list of Most Cited Researchers

 He has published several conference and journal papers in his area of expertise and he is the co-author of the textbook Digital Communication over Fading Channels published by Wiley Interscience.
-He was an editor IEEE Transactions on Communications.
-He is now an editor for IEEE Transactions on Wireless Communication and IEEE Transactions on Mobile Computing.
+He was an editor for the IEEE Transactions on Communications, IEEE Transactions on Wireless Communication, IEEE Transactions on Mobile Computing, and Wireless Communications and Mobile Computing Journal, and series editor for the IEEE Communication Magazine (Optical Communications and Networks Special Series).
+He has been also the founding field chief editor for the Frontiers in Communications and Networks journal since 2020 and an editor for the IEEE Transactions on Aerospace and Electronics Systems since 2022.

 KAUST is a fertile place for any researcher who wants to develop rigorous computational and engineering methods to solve real-world problems.
 Its unique support to science allows the most advanced scientific (r)evolution.